 Agency or service Who they work with

-Educational Psychology Service (EPS) Children with more significant and
+Educational Psychology Service (EPS) Children with more significant and complex

-complex learning needs.
-Provide staff

-with advice on teaching strategies,
+learning needs.
+Provide staff with advice on

-resources and training
+teaching strategies, resources and training

 Pupil and School Support (PSS) Provide staff with advice on teaching

 strategies and resources, individual and

 whole school training.
 PSS support pupils

 who have difficulties in language, literacy

 and mathematics.
-PSS will assess
+PSS will assess individual

-individual pupils who are making limited
+pupils who are making limited progress.

-progress.

-Speech and Language Therapy (NHS) SALT work with pupils referred by school
+Speech and Language Therapy (NHS) SALT work with pupils referred by school or

-or their GP who have specific language,
+their GP who have specific language, speech

-speech or communication needs.
-They
+or communication needs.
+They provide

-provide advice for school on programmes
+advice for school on programmes to carry

-to carry out with pupils.
+out with pupils.

-West Midlands Speech and Language School refer to this service.
-The therapist

-Therapy Service. may assess a child.
-The therapist trains

-staff and supports school in

-implementing programmes for groups or

-individual children.

-Specialist Support Service This service works with children who
+Specialist Support Service This service works with children who have a

-(Children with communication have a diagnosis of autism.
-The service
+(Children with communication diagnosis of autism.
+The service will observe

-difficulties/autism) will observe and work with pupils in
+difficulties/autism) and work with pupils in school and provide

-school and provide advice for staff to
+advice for staff to support pupils.

-support pupils.

-Sensory Support Service This agency works with pupils with
+Sensory Support Service This agency works with pupils with visual or

-visual or hearing impairment.
-They
+hearing impairment.
+They provide school

-Visual provide school with advice regarding
+Visual with advice regarding resources and

-resources and strategies to support
+strategies to support children with sensory

-Hearing children with sensory impairment.
+Hearing impairment.

-Physical Difficulties Support Service This agency work with children with
+Physical Difficulties Support Service This agency work with children with gross

-gross motor skill difficulties.
-They
+motor skill difficulties.
+They provide school

-provide school with advice regarding
+with advice regarding resources and

-resources and strategies to support
+strategies to support children with physical

-W 11.0 P 1 children with physical difficulties.
+H hi c P c : 1 difficulties.

 Health Care Professionals The school nurse provides support and

-advice for staff working with pupils with
+Harlah si sikawa advice for staff working with pupils with

 Health visitors health needs.

 School nurse

 Child Development Centre

-Occupational therapist
+Occupational therapist Defended on he made to ETD for musil- with

-Forward Thinking Birmingham Referrals can be made to FTB for pupils with specific mental health and emotional
+Forward Thinking Birmingham Referrals can be made to FTB for pupils with specific mental health and emotional issues

-issues

-City of Birmingham School COBS work with pupils with emotional
+City of Birmingham School COBS work with pupils with emotional and

-and behavioural needs.
-They provide
+Gity of Diffiningham School behavioural needs.
+They provide advice and

+support for staff working with such pupils.

-advice and support for staff working with
+support for staff working with such publis.

-such pupils.